 The Act prescribes that a three-person panel constitutes a quorum of the Tribunal.
 While the Statutory Powers Procedure Act permits one person to constitute a quorum of the Tribunal when dealing with the merits of a case, this is conditional upon consent of the parties.
-In addition to the Presiding Officer, there is currently one part-time Deputy Presiding Officer appointed, and the position of Alternate Presiding Officer remains vacant.
+In addition to the Presiding Officer, there is currently an Alternate Presiding Office/Deputy Presiding Officer and a part-time Deputy Presiding Officer appointed.
 Four part-time members are representative of employers and three part-time members representative of employees.